Patient Stories

 These infusion reactions can happen over 24 hours after your infusion.
 It is important that you call your healthcare provider right away if you get any of the signs or symptoms listed above after each infusion.
 If you get an infusion reaction, your healthcare provider may need to stop or slow down the rate of your infusion.

-- Progressive Multifocal Leukoencephalopathy (PML): PML may happen with BRIUMVI.
-PML is a rare, serious brain infection caused by a virus that may get worse over days or weeks.
+• Progressive Multifocal Leukoencephalopathy (PML): PML is a rare, serious brain infection caused by a virus that may get worse over days or weeks.
 PML can result in death or severe disability.
+PML has been reported with BRIUMVI.
 Tell your healthcare provider right away if you have any new or worsening neurologic signs or symptoms.
 These symptoms may include weakness on one side of your body, loss of coordination in arms and legs, vision problems, changes in thinking and memory which may lead to confusion, and personality changes.

 Before receiving BRIUMVI, tell your healthcare provider about all of your medical conditions, including if you: